Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- He has tacked on 196 rushing yards on 38 carries (plus five touchdowns), averaging 13.1 yards per game.
+- He also has 196 rushing yards on 38 carries (plus five rushing touchdowns), averaging 13.1 yards per game on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Saints.